Oakland County Cooperative Invasive Species Management Area

 Phragmites removal increases property values (Isely et al. 2017)

-The Oakland County CISMA is funded by the Michigan Invasive Species Grant Program (https://www.michigan.gov/invasives).
+The Oakland County CISMA is funded by the Michigan Invasive Species Grant Program (https://www.michigan.gov/invasives) as well as by its members and the Road Commission for Oakland County.